 Open bridging loans are suitable for property owners who are looking to release the equity in a residential or commercial property that they own before a sale has been arranged.
 They can also be used when a sale chain has been broken, i.e. in situations when a property owner has been let down by a buyer who has second thoughts or has found themselves unable to complete an expected purchase owing to unforeseen circumstances.

-Unlike a closed bridging loan, which is only required for a short-term, fixed length period, an open bridging loan is not expected to be paid back within a concrete timeframe.
+Unlike a closed bridging loan, which is only required for a short-term, fixed length period, open bridging finance is not expected to be paid back within a concrete time-frame.
 The extra flexibility and increased risk factor from the lender’s perspective means that open bridging loan rates are usually a little more expensive than closed bridging loan rates.

-When applying for an open bridging loan, it is usually left up to the borrower to decide how much they can afford to pay back and when – with many products offering convenient, open-ended repayment terms.
+When applying for an open bridging loan, it is usually left up to the borrower to decide how much they can afford to pay back, with many products offering convenient, open-ended repayment terms.
 With a closed bridging product, there are numerous fees and late payment charges that will be applicable should the final repayment fall outside the desired window.
 With an open bridging loan, these additional costs are avoided.